-Magnitude 4.4 earthquake shakes Seattle overnight
+4.6 earthquake shakes Seattle region overnight

-A magnitude 4.4 earthquake shook Seattle and the Puget Sound region just before 3 a.m.
+A magnitude 4.6 earthquake shook Seattle and the Puget Sound region just before 3 a.m.
 Friday morning, according to the United States Geological Survey.
-A tsunami is not expected, according to a tweet from the U.S. National Tsunami Warning Center.

-The shaking emanated from Three Lakes, Washington, about 9 miles east of downtown Everett.
-The earthquake was relatively shallow, and originated about 6 miles beneath the surface, according to a USGS map.
+The shaking emanated from Three Lakes, Snohomish County, about nine miles east of downtown Everett.
+The earthquake was relatively shallow, and originated about 14 miles beneath the surface, according to a USGS map.

+There were no immediate reports of damage in Snohomish County, according to a tweet from the Sheriff’s Office.
+Police in nearby Lake Stevens reported no damage to city infrastructure.

+A second quake, measured at magnitude 3.5, was reported near Monroe a few minutes afterward.

+Initial USGS reports had described the larger trembling as a magnitude 4.4 earthquake that began shallower in the earth’s surface.

-The earthquake was felt all the way to the Canadian border, the USGS map reports.
-Kieran Smith, a 23-year-old Western Washington University student in Bellingham who lives on the fourth floor of an apartment building, reported feeling his bed shake and the building sway.
+The larger earthquake was felt to the Canadian border, the USGS map reports.

+Kieran Smith, 23, a Western Washington University student in Bellingham who lives in a fourth-floor apartment, said he felt his bed shake and the building sway.

-On social media overnight, many reported waking up or sensing the earthquake.
+On social media, many reported waking up or sensing the earthquake.

-In Arlington, Wash., Tristan Halsen, a 20-year-old student at Everett Community College, was sitting on his couch working on homework, when he heard a “really loud rumbling like a stampede,” he said in a Twitter message.
+In Arlington, Tristan Halsen, 20, an Everett Community College student, was sitting on his couch working on homework when he heard a “really loud rumbling like a stampede,” he said in a Twitter message.
 A wall-mounted TV began shaking.
 At first, he thought it was a thunderstorm.
 Then, his house began shaking “for what seemed like forever,” he said.

 “I think this was my first ‘big’ earthquake that I can remember and it was interesting to experience one this big,” he wrote.